Who we are

 Dr. Berghage performs both research and extension at PSU on flower gardners and green roofs.
 He interacts directly with the Master Gardner program and with the public.
 He is interested in developing pollinator-friendly plantings for enhancement of pollinator populations.

-Dave Biddinger, Research Associate, Entomology
+Dave Biddinger, Research Associate Professor, Entomology

-Anita Collins, USDA, ARS (retired), Adjunct Professor, Entomology
+Anita Collins, Adjunct Professor, Entomology

 Dr. Anita Collins continues her research on cryopreservation of honey bee semen as a collaborator with USDA, ARS, Bee Research Lab, Beltsville, MD.
 However, since retirement, the intensity of the work is rather reduced.
 As a member of the native bee survey group coordinated by Sam Droege, USGS, she is trapping and identifying native species in the Pocono Mountain and Lehigh Gap areas of northeastern PA, as well as in Berks County, PA.
-Recently she was appointed an Adjunct Professor, Dept. of Entomology, The Pennsylvania State University.

-Diana Cox-Foster, Professor, Entomology
+Diana Cox-Foster, Adjunct Professor, Entomology

 Dr. Cox-Foster’s focus is on understanding the mechanisms underlying host/pathogen interactions in honey bees and other pollinators.
 Her research utilizes a systems biology approach, examining the interactions at multiple levels including the molecular processes in the pollinator, the genomics of the pathogens, impacts on cellular physiology and immunity, and overall impacts on ecological interactions.
 Her work focuses primarily on honey bees and with extensions of the findings into other pollinator species.
 Her expertise includes the viral pathogens that infect bees and other pollinators and the impacts of varroa mites.
 She is also collaborating in projects to transition her research into application to remediate problems in honey bees and other pollinators, with emphasis on controlling viral disease via the mites and development of disease resistant bee strains.
-She has led the efforts to look for new pathogens in bees suffering from CCD and was selected as co-chair of the Colony Collapse Working Group.

 Andrew Deans, Associate Professor, Entomology, Director of the Frost Entomological Museum